What is a Content Database?

 webCOMAND implements a content database and many of the features described here.
 Below we describe some types of content contexts that are common in all web applications today.
 You can also download the slides we used when giving a talk on these features.
 Future posts in this series will dive into how our open source API implements some of these features in more detail.

 It is useful for both developers and content creators to organize content into groups, folders and hierarchies.
 Data supporting large web applications can be impossible for clients to manage without some sort of visual hierarchy, and for developers a clear organizational structure can help keep software maintenance costs down.

-While it is possible to model and query hierarchies in a traditional database, it can be tricky to do efficiently (see Nested set model).
+While it is possible to model and query hierarchies in a traditional database, it can be tricky to do efficiently (see Hierarchical Data in SQL).
 A content database will abstract away this complexity and make creating folders, and querying based on them, simple for developers and end-users.
 A content database with a built-in concept of folders can also leverage these when exposing other features like folder-based authorizations, which are not available in traditional databases.

 Organization: Product inventory in an e-commerce solution, organized by product type and subtype.